JuliaDynamics/NetworkDynamics.jl/docs/src/network_construction.md

 end
 EdgeModel(;g=edge_g_ff!, pdim=1, outdim=1)
 ```
-which no classifies as a `PureFeedForward` edge. (@Hans: the no seems out of place here.
-Can you review and edit it accordingly?)
+which classifies as a `PureFeedForward` edge.
 In cases like this, where the edge is actually anti-symmetrical we can define a single sided output function and wrap it in an `AntiSymmetric` object:
 ```@example construction
 function edge_g_s!(ydst, vsrc, vdst, p, t)